bixb922/freezefs/README.md

 The output file of the freezefs  utility is a module with the frozen file system.
 This generated module contains consts with all the file data.
 MicroPython will access the file data directly in flash, if the .py file is frozen as bytecode in a MicroPython image.

 The code for extract or mount is included in the file.
-When compiled to .mpy files, this code is about 1800 bytes for mount or 1300 bytes for extract.
+When compiled to .mpy files, the additional code amounts to about 1800 bytes for mount and 1300 bytes for extract.

 ### The mounted virtual file system

-freezefs implements a Virtual File System (VFS), included in the output file when using --on-import=mount
+freezefs implements a Virtual File System (VFS), with the driver included in the output file when using --on-import=mount

 The VFS implements ```os.mount```, ```os.umount```, ```os.chdir```, ```os.getcwd```, ```os.ilistdir```, ```os.listdir```, ```os.stat```, ```open```, ```close```, ```read```, ```readinto```, ```readline```, the iterator for reading lines and the decoding of UTF-8 format files to MicroPython strings.